The Floured Table

 Eggs - I use large eggs in my recipes.
 The eggs should be at room temperature.

 Apricot jam - For ease, this recipe calls for good quality store bought jam.
 If you have homemade jam, feel free to use it here!
-The jar I purchased contained 370 grams (13 ounces), but you could easily use up to 450 grams (16 ounces).
+The jar I purchased contained 370 grams (13 ounces), but you can easily use up to 450 grams (16 ounces).

 Instructions